 In this article, learn how to get rid of mice in walls, floors and anywhere else in your house, business or property.
 Discover what traps to use, how to use them, how to mouse-proof your property and tips and tricks for warding off mice infestations.

 How to Kill Mice

-- Use boxes and other objects to create new pathways for mice leading them to the traps.
+- Use boxes and other objects to create new pathways for mice and lead them into the traps.